 These plans seek to apply previously adopted "COVID-19 Safe Operating Guidelines" to the specific context of jury proceedings.
 The Safe Operating Guidelines, dated July 15, 2020, are incorporated by reference and attached as "Exhibit A."

 The Committee met as a whole on three occasions, August 7, 2020, September 4, 2020, and September 25, 2020.
-A subcommittee of Dawson County stakeholders met on October 10 and October 13, 2020, and this report was adopted by email consent of all committee members on October 15, 2020.
+This report was adopted by email consent of all committee members on October 1, 2020.

 GENERAL CONSIDERATIONS

 Summons